 What I love about Kain & Scott is that, as a whole, our firm treats our clients how I have been treating them for my entire career.
 Helping our clients without judging them, and understanding that they are courageous and of the utmost importance is the bedrock of our practice.
 I am honored to be a part of the Kain & Scott team and to be able to help my clients get the fresh start that bankruptcy promises.

 I was born and raised outside of Eveleth, MN (on the Iron Range) by my mother Cheryl, a CPA, and my father Paul, a heavy equipment mechanic in the mines.
 My upbringing instilled in me the values of hard work, common sense, and community, which continue to inform both my life and my practice daily.
 I moved to the Twin Cities to attend college in the Fall of 2000 and have lived down here ever since.
-I currently live in Fridley with my wife, Mary, our sons, Jacob, and Thomas, and our yellow labs, Bella and Sadie.
+I currently live in Fridley with my wife, Mary, our children, Jacob, Thomas, and Elizabeth, and our yellow labs, Bella and Sadie.
 Away from the office, I enjoy spending time with my family, curling, and am a huge sports fan.